General (scope, grounds for accelerated procedures, time limits)

 Source: Office for Foreigners.

 The Head of the Office for Foreigners should issue a decision in the accelerated procedure within 30 calendar days.
 If a decision cannot be issued within 30 calendar days, the Head of the Office for Foreigners has to inform the applicant about the reasons for the delay and the date when a decision will be issued.[2]
 There are no consequences if this time limit is not respected.
-In 2022, the average time for processing the applications in the accelerated procedure was 99 days.[3]
+In 2023, the average time for processing the applications in the accelerated procedure was 124 days.[3]
+In 2023, no decision in this procedure was issued within 30 days deadline.

-SIP reported a case from 2021, where the applicant consequently claimed, that he is afraid of persecution because of his sexual orientation.
+SIP reported a case from 2021, where the applicant claimed from the beginning to be afraid of persecution due to his sexual orientation.
 His statements were generally considered credible but the case was examined in the accelerated procedure based on Article 39(1)1 of the Law on Protection – which means that the authorities considered that the applicant provided other reasons for applying for international protection than a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion, or a risk of serious harm.[4]

 Personal interview

 The interview in the accelerated procedure is conducted according to the same rules as in the regular procedure (see Regular Procedure: Personal Interview).[5]
-There is no information on the number of cases in which the interview takes place – The Office for Foreigners does not aggregate such data.
+There is no information on the number of cases in which the interview takes place – The Office for Foreigners does not collect data on this topic.
 The interview does not differ from the one in a regular procedure – it is in the same form and the same rules apply.[6]

 Appeal